На русском языке

 o 1.3 Gravitational vector potential

-· 2 The torsion field (gravitomagnetic field) in the general theory of relativity
+· 2 Torsion field (gravitomagnetic field) in general theory of relativity

 · 5 See also